Ghanaian's 1991 arson death in Germany branded far-right crime | DW | 28.01.2021

 Two weeks ago, the SZ had reported that a special police investigation team had set up a telephone hotline, offering a reward of €10,000 ($12,126) for tips from the public leading to the long-sought arsonist.

-A newspaper clipping dating back to 1991 and still accessible on the Saarlouis fire brigade's website, said the building's old wooden staircase was set rapidly ablaze, probably with fluid accelerant, around 3:30 a.m.
+A newspaper clipping dating back to 1991 and still accessible on the Saarlouis fire brigade's website said the building's old wooden staircase had been set rapidly ablaze, probably with fluid accelerant, at around 3:30 a.m.

 Two people jumped from upper-floor windows, suffering bone fractures.
 Yeboah tried to run downstairs and died of burns in the hospital.

-Witnesses had seen a silver-colored car leave the scene in Saarlouis's suburb of Fraulautern at high speed, the SZ reported at the time.
+Witnesses had seen a silver-colored car leave the scene at high speed, the SZ reported at the time.

-The Saarlouis presumed arson attack was one of a series across Germany in the three decades since reunification.
+The presumed arson attack in Saarlouis was one of a series across Germany in the three decades since reunification.

 Yeboah memorial initially thwarted